Compensation & Benefits ManagementBack to Course Guide

 - Instituting job analysis and the development of job descriptions.

-- Identifying the three basic philosophical approaches to compensation.
+- Identifying the three basic philosophical approaches to compensation and benefits.

-- Distinguishing the various intrinsic and extrinsic basis of compensation.
+- Distinguishing the various intrinsic and extrinsic basis of compensation and benefits

 - Critiquing the four basic methods of job evaluation.